Matthew-Mitchell/pdf-repo-viewer/README.rst

 What it does
 ------------

 Lets a user navigate through your directory to view pdf files.
+It is really simple and is supposed to be.

 What it doesn't